rorlig/babylogger/README.md

 + Feeds - Bottle and Breast Feeding.
 + Exporting Data via Email - Needs to be background processed.
 + Graphing : Feeds Remaining - some issues still
-+ Profile Screen: - Image Capture Issues
++ Create Baby Profile
-+ Milestones : - Change UI
++ Milestones : - Save Pictures
-+ Tutorial screen : - Change UI
++ Tutorial screen
 + Transparent Toolbar - migrate to toolbar from actionbar
 + Sleep Tracking
 + The app launch site is thebabyapp.com - build on bootstrap theme I purchased from wrapbootstrap (not sharing that code due to license issues)